pulzze/autoflow-documentation/docs/ids/action-string-capitalize-first/tooltip.md

-This Action returns new string which the first letter is capitalized.
+Capitalizes the first character in a string and downcases the rest